Practical tips

 • If you are flying to China from abroad, you will most likely land at one of its biggest international airportsits main international airportBeijing PEK, Hong Kong HKG, Shanghai PVG, and Guangzhou CAN.

-These are also the best (and the cheapest) airports to fly into China.
-As they are used by many airlines serving the same routes, the competition for passengers is fierce – with decreased airfare as a result.
+These are also the best (and cheapest) airports to fly into China.
+As they are used by many airlines serving the same routes, the competition for passengers is fierce, and airfare decreases as a result.

 Best airports to fly into China: Beijing (PEK), Hong Kong (HKG), Shanghai (PVG), Guangzhou (CAN), Xiamen (XMN), Hangzhou (HGH), Chongqing (CKG), and Chengdu (CTU)